I was born in Albury NSW, Australia, in 1956.

 I do my own personal training some mornings and at least 15 minutes before each class.

-I entered my first competition when I was 38 years young, in 1994 Melbourne, The Australian Kung Fu Full Contact Championships - 2nd place in a round robin.
+in 1994, I entered The Australian Kung Fu Full Contact Championships - 2nd place in a round robin.

 Over the next ten years I competed in the National All Styles Competition travelling all around Australia.

 In sparring, forms, weapons and fighting - 1st, 2nd and 3rd placing.

 1996 NAS National Championships Perth - Victorian Team

 1997 NAS State Champion.
 Women's Open Black Belt Forms.